pjakiela/ECON523/exercises/E1-intro.md

 ### Question 10

 What is the t-statistic associated with the `act_any` variable?

+## Even More Fun with Stata

+Use the `describe`, `summarize`, and `tabulate` commands to familiarize yourself with the other variables in the data set.
+What are the mean and median levels of education among household heads?
+What proportion of households live more than 2 km from the nearest chemist?
+For how many obesrvations is information on household size, the education level of the household head, and distance to the nearest chemist missing?

+Calculate the mean of `c_act` in the treatment group (observations with `act_any==1`) and in the comparison group (observations with `act_any==0`).
+How do these means relate to your regression results above, when you regressed `c_act`on `act_any'?

+Now use the `ttest` command to test the hypothesis that the mean of `c_act` is the same in the treatment and comparison groups.
+How do these results compare to your regression results?

+The variable `coartemprice` indicates the randomly-assigned ACT price (and, implicitly, the associated level of price subsidy).
+What price/subsidy levels are included in the experiment?

+The variables `act40`, `act60`, `act100`, and `act500` are dummies for individual randomly assigned prices/treatments.
+Summarize the mean level of `c_act` in each of the treatment arms (you already summarized the mean of `c_act` in the treatment group above).

+Regress `c_act` on the dummies for the three subsidy levels (`act40`, `act60`, `act100`).
+How do the regression results compare to the means that you calculated for each treatment group?

+Convince yourself that the OLS coefficient from Question 7 is the weighted average of the coefficients from the regression you just estimated.
+What are the weights?

 This exercise is part of [Module 1:  Why Evaluate?](https://pjakiela.github.io/ECON523/M1-why-evaluate.html).